Paul Signac: Personal life

 On 7 November 1892, Signac married Berthe Roblès at the town hall of the 18th arrondissement of Paris.
 The witnesses at the wedding were Alexandre Lemonier, Maximilien Luce, Camille Pissarro, and Georges Lecomte.

 In November 1897, the Signacs moved to a new apartment in the Castel Béranger, which was built by Hector Guimard.
 A little later, in December of the same year, they acquired a house in Saint-Tropez named, La Hune, where the painter had a vast studio constructed that he inaugurated on 16 August 1898.

 In September 1913, Signac rented a house at Antibes, where he took up residence with Jeanne Selmersheim-Desgrange.
 She gave birth to their daughter, Ginette, on 2 October 1913.
 Meanwhile, Signac left La Hune and the Castel Beranger apartment to Berthe and they remained friends for the rest of his life.
 On 6 April 1927, Signac formally adopted Ginette.
 His granddaughter, Françoise Cachin, was an art historian.

 Paul Signac died from sepsis in Paris on 15 August 1935 at the age of 71.
 His body was cremated and was interred three days later, on 18 August, at the Père Lachaise Cemetery.

 Author

 Signac wrote several important works on the theory of art, among them, From Eugène Delacroix to Neo-Impressionism, first published in serial form in 1898.
 It is an important history of color and explanation of neo-impressionist technique.
 It also discusses Johan Barthold Jongkind (1819–1891).
 Signac also authored several introductions to the catalogues of art exhibitions and many other writings yet to be published.

-Politically, he was an anarchist, as were many of his friends, including Félix Fénéon and Camille Pissarro.
+Politically, he was an anarchist, as were many of his friends, including Félix Fénéon, Maximilien Luce and Camille Pissarro.